pixeltable/pixeltable-pgserver/README.md

 Lets you create and use a postrgres server with your python app as easily as you would sqlite.

-Based on https://github.com/michelp/postgresql-wheel, but distribute multi-platform wheels (including macos, apple silicon) as well as a convenience class for managing server sharing across processes and server cleanup when sharers are done so you dont have multiple ghost postgres processes left.

 Can also be used for self-contained testing against postgres.

 A fully self-contained, pip installable,
-Python wheel for Linux and MacOS (incl. apple silicon) containing a complete, self-contained Postgres server one can embed in a python application.
+Python wheel for Linux and MacOS (incl. apple silicon and x86) containing a complete, self-contained Postgres server + pgvector one can embed in a python application.

 * Pip installable.